Bowel cancer screening involves having tests to check if you have or are at risk of bowel cancer.

 2024/25 |

-- if you eligble, you'll automatically be invited to do a home testing kit every 2 years.
+- if you eligible, you'll automatically be invited to do a home testing kit every 2 years.
 They will send you a letter & leaflet to your home address.
 Please ensure your address is correct.

 - if you're 75 or over, you can ask for a home testing kit every 2 years by calling the free bowel cancer screening helpline on 0800 707 60 60